MapNet2025/Mapnet2025.github.io/_pages/index.md

 # Welcome to the 2023 MapNet meeting

-MapNet2023 will be held November 22–24 in Dunedin, New Zealand, at the University of Otago (22 Nov) and AgResearch Invermay (23-24 Novembver).
+MapNet2023 will be held November 22–24 in Dunedin, New Zealand, at the University of Otago (22 November) and AgResearch Invermay (23-24 Novembver).

 [Programme information](https://mapnet2023.github.io/programme/)